-For the 100th annivesary of The Suffragette movemnt as Russell has always been into womens rights he did some quick tribute photos to mark the occassion and the two below are now availble on LTD edition Canvas (Direct from us at a special price just drop us a line for more info) They are also available at Russell's Saatchi Art Page.
+For the 100th annivesary of The Suffragette movement Russell did some great photo tributes to mark the occasion as he has always been into womens rights.
+The two below are now availble on LTD edition Canvas (Direct from us at a special price see link to canvas page at bottom of page)

 Like a few things in his life Russell has ended up doing some arts by either default or by accident and finding out he wasn't too shabby at it and going on to make a major dent in proceedings.
 Photography is one strong case in point.
 It was while married to his pop singer wife 'Eleanor Rigby' who he wrote and produced that he found his knack for photography.